Multilevel Motion Planning: A Fiber Bundle Formulation

 \subsubsection{Exponential}

 To densely cover spaces with higher dimensions, we usually require more samples.
 In general, the sampling density is proportional to $N^{\frac{1}{d}}$ where $N$ is the number of samples and $d$ the dimensionality \citep{hastie_2009}.
 Therefore, we should select the space with the lowest density first, thereby guaranteeing equal sampling density across all spaces.
-We can compute the exponential importance as $\frac{1}{|V_k|^{1/d}+1}$ which reflects an exponential increase of samples in higher dimensions.
+We can compute an exponential importance as $\frac{1}{|V_k|^{1/d}+1}$ which reflects an exponential increase of samples in higher dimensions.
 This idea is similar to the selection of bundle spaces using a geometric progression \citep{xanthidis_2018}.
-Note also the close connection to multilevel monte carlo \citep{giles_2015} and sparse grid methods \citep{bungartz_2004}.
+This is also related to multilevel monte carlo \citep{giles_2015} and sparse grid methods \citep{bungartz_2004}.